decebals/gogo/README.md

 Features/Benefits
 -------------------
 Gogo is an open source (Apache license) tiny (around 12KB) java application launcher, with zero dependencies and a quick learning curve.
-With gogo you can add resources (jars and classes) to your application classpath in a dynamically mode, specifying the main class add VM options and run your application with a simple double-click.
+With Gogo you can add resources (jars and classes) to your application classpath in a dynamically mode, specifying the main class, add VM options and run your application with a simple double-click.
+All you must to do is to set some properties in the gogo.properties file.

 Using Maven
 -------------------